eweizman/vizdom-js/README.md

 ## Known Issues
 * Cascading deselection of filters w/ heatmaps
 * jsPlumb.repaint has a bug, so when a chart is moved, jsPlumb.repaintEverything() is called.
 This is less efficient, but a reasonable solution for now.
+This is located in *chartMoved(chartId)*.